 Being the largest peat swamp forest complex in Selangor, NSPSF had the potential of getting funding through carbon project.
 GEC with the technical assistance from Deltares and Winrock, had embarked on a feasibility study on the potential of NSPSF as carbon project.
-Based on a very preliminary report (Walker et~al., 2014,) it was estimated that potential emission reduction of 270,000 tCO2e /year could be achieved.
-This would result in potential carbon credits valued at USD810,000-USD1,350,000/ year, assuming a conservative estimate of USD3-5/ credit.
-This could potentially yield USD8,100,000-USD13,500,000 over 10 years or RM24,300,000-RM40,500,000.
-This could make a considerable contribution to the cost of fire prevention and control and restoration of the hydrology of the forest.
+Based on a very preliminary report (Walker et al., 2014,) it was estimated that potential emission of 270,000 tCO $2$ e /year.
+This would result in potential carbon credits valued at USD814,000/ year, assuming a conservative estimate of USD3/ credit.

 However, more work is needed in order to secure a carbon project in the voluntary market.
-It is proposed that the following steps are undertasken as soon as possible.
+Steps below described the actions that are essential in a carbon project:

-- a) Securing the legal right for carbon credit As the rightful owner NSPSF, Selangor State Government or SSFD must demonstrate the commitment to support NSPSF for carbon project.
-They should assign a third party to develop the carbon project, and a written agreement shall be establish detailing the mechanisms. - b) Conduct detailed project feasility assessment This assessment will include carbon stock and emissions assessment; Estimation of claimable carbon credit under voluntary market; development of project budget and establishement of management mechanism.
+a) Securing the legal right for carbon credit

+As the rightful owner NSPSF, Selangor State Government or SSFD must demonstrate the commitment to support NSPSF for carbon project.
+They may assign third party to develop a carbon project, and written agreement shall be establish detailing the willingness.

+b) Conduct detailed carbon assessment of the project area